 Whether you are naturally thoughtful and kind to others or whether it is a quality you are working on each day, don’t underestimate the power of kindness in your words and actions.
 As you look around, notice the ineffectiveness of insults, bullying and selfishness.
 So many self-promoting responses are impotent in creating the change we want to see in others and the change so desperately needed in ourselves.

-Recently, I came across a new book The Kindness Challenge by Shaunti Feldhahn.
+Recently, I came across the book The Kindness Challenge by Shaunti Feldhahn.
 She challenges each of us to select a person in our lives who can be the recipient of our kindness.
 Shaunti has determined that 89% of relationships improve after completing this bold dare.
 I love this thought.
 I can think of a person with whom I need a better relationship.
 Can you?
 Here’s the challenge:

 - Say nothing negative about that person – either to them or about them to anyone else.